 For example, the Chase Sapphire Preferred earns 1 Chase Ultimate Rewards point per $1 on non-bonus spending.
 They’re worth 1.25 cents each when you book through the Chase Ultimate Rewards Travel Portal.
-And while it’s possible to transfer your points to valuable partners to get much more value per point, it’s not always a guarantee.
+And all of Chase’s partners have a 1:1 transfer ratio.

-If you don’t like messing with transferring points and bonus spending, the Capital One Venture is up your alley.
+If you don’t like messing bonus categories, the Capital One Venture is up your alley.

 How to Use Capital One Venture Miles

 1. Erase Nearly Any Travel Purchase

 Capital One Venture miles are worth 1 cent each.
 You can use your miles for nearly any travel purchase, like taxi rides, hotels, room service, and free flights.
 And you don’t even have to worry about searching for available award seats or hotel nights!